DekuExtremes/Portfolio/README.md

 - Cursor-Following Animation: A custom blob follows the cursor, adding a fun and interactive touch to the user experience.
 - Mobile Responsive Design: Optimized for both desktop and mobile viewing.

-Feel free to explore the [live demo](https://dekuextremes.github.io/Portfolio/) and the code behind it.
+Feel free to explore the [portfolio](https://dekuextremes.github.io/Portfolio/) and the code behind it.
 Contributions, feedback, and suggestions are always welcome!

 >![d](https://github.com/user-attachments/assets/9adf295d-1bf2-4cfd-8cd6-e5fb7a6384a1)